 Practice mindful eating

-Instead, turn off your screens when you’re ready to it and pay attention to how much you’re eating.
+Instead, turn off your screens when you’re able to and pay attention to how much you’re eating.

 Cut junk food out of your expenses

-When you’re grocery shopping at the supermarket, it will be tempting to slip in king-sized chocolate bars into your trolley.
+When you’re grocery shopping at the supermarket, it can be tempting to slip king-sized chocolate bars into your trolley.

 Pack your lunch

-While you’re at work, this is the time when most people consume a lot of takeaways filled with cookies, soft drinks, and tons of unhealthy foods.
+While at work is the time when most people consume a lot of takeaways filled with cookies, soft drinks, and tons of unhealthy foods.

-Since you’re preparing this yourself, it will, of course, include nuts, legumes, fruits, and vegetables instead of processed foods common with fast foods.
+Since you’re preparing this yourself, it will, of course, include nuts, legumes, fruits, and vegetables instead of the processed ingredients which are so common with fast foods.

 3 Reasons Why Unhealthy Foods Taste So Good